nramnad/java/README.md

-Practing with Puneeth for demo
+Practing with Puneeth for demo.
+This is a practice demo project for github.